 In this work, we present a two-stage framework for building deep one-class classifiers.
-As in Figure~\ref{fig:overview}, in the first stage, we train a deep network to obtain a high-level data representation.
-Then, in the second stage, we build a one-class classifier, such as OC-SVM or KDE, using representations from the first stage.
-Comparing to those using surrogate losses~\citep{golan2018deep,hendrycks2019using}, our framework allows to build a classifier that is more faithful to one-class classification.
+As shown in Figure~\ref{fig:overview}, in the first stage, we train a deep neural network to obtain a high-level data representation.
+In the second stage, we build a one-class classifier, such as OC-SVM or KDE, using representations from the first stage.
+Comparing to using surrogate losses~\citep{golan2018deep,hendrycks2019using}, our framework allows to build a classifier that is more faithful to one-class classification.
 Decoupling representation learning from classifier construction further opens up opportunities of using state-of-the-art representation learning methods, such as self-supervised contrastive learning~\citep{chen2020simple}.
 While vanilla contrastive representations are less compatible with one-class classification as they are uniformly distributed on the hypersphere~\citep{wang2020understanding}, we show that, with proper fixes, it provides representations achieving competitive one-class classification performance to previous state-of-the-arts.
 Furthermore, we propose a distribution-augmented contrastive learning, a novel variant of contrastive learning with distribution augmentation~\citep{icml2020_6095}.
 This is particularly effective in learning representations for one-class classification, as it reduces the class collision between examples from the same class~\citep{saunshi2019theoretical} and uniformity~\citep{wang2020understanding}.
-Lastly, though representations are not optimized for one-class classification as in end-to-end trainable one-class classifiers~\citep{ruff2018deep}, we demonstrate state-of-the-art performance on visual one-class classification benchmarks.
-To summarize our contributions: \begin{itemize}[leftmargin=0.6cm,itemsep=0pt] \item We present a two-stage framework for building deep one-class classifiers using unsupervised and self-supervised representations followed by shallow one-class classifiers. \item We systematically study representation learning methods for one-class classification, including augmentation prediction and contrastive learning, and the proposed distribution-augmented contrastive learning method that extends training data distributions via data augmentation. \item We show that, with a good representation, both discriminative (OC-SVM) and generative (KDE) classifiers, while being competitive with each other, are better than surrogate classifiers based on the simulated outliers~\citep{golan2018deep,hendrycks2019using}. \item We achieve strong performance on visual one-class classification benchmarks, such as CIFAR-10/100~\citep{krizhevsky2009learning}, Fashion MNIST~\citep{xiao2017fashion}, Cat-vs-Dog~\citep{elson2007asirra} and CelebA~\citep{liu2015deep}.
-We make the code available for reproducible research. \item We extensively study the one-class contrastive learning and the realistic evaluation of anomaly detection under unsupervised and semi-supervised settings.
+Lastly, although representations are not optimized for one-class classification as in end-to-end trainable deep one-class classifiers~\citep{ruff2018deep}, we demonstrate state-of-the-art performance on visual one-class classification benchmarks.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=0.6cm,itemsep=0pt] \item We present a two-stage framework for building deep one-class classifiers using unsupervised and self-supervised representations followed by shallow one-class classifiers. \item We systematically study representation learning methods for one-class classification, including augmentation prediction, contrastive learning, and the proposed distribution-augmented contrastive learning method that extends training data distributions via data augmentation. \item We show that, with a good representation, both discriminative (OC-SVM) and generative (KDE) classifiers, while being competitive with each other, are better than surrogate classifiers based on the simulated outliers~\citep{golan2018deep,hendrycks2019using}. \item We achieve strong performance on visual one-class classification benchmarks, such as CIFAR-10/100~\citep{krizhevsky2009learning}, Fashion MNIST~\citep{xiao2017fashion}, Cat-vs-Dog~\citep{elson2007asirra}, CelebA~\citep{liu2015deep}, and MVTec AD~\citep{bergmann2019mvtec}. \item We extensively study the one-class contrastive learning and the realistic evaluation of anomaly detection under unsupervised and semi-supervised settings.
 Finally, we present visual explanations of our deep one-class classifiers to better understand their decision making processes. \end{itemize}